 |Description||The handcuff (or wrist shackle) consists of two iron rings joined by a dog clip.
 The rings are hinged and have dowel pin closures.
 Stamped on each cuff "Froggatt / Warranted / Wrought" and the "15".|

 2nd Virginia Cavalry, Co.
 G

-These leg shackles were used in the capture of Capt.
+These wrist shackles or handcuffs were used in the capture of Capt.
 William Worsley Mead.
 When on a furlough at "Greenway", his home, the Yankees came to capture and handcuff him.
 Not finding him they locked and left the handcuffs behind.

 Mead was absent on sick furlough 2-5-2/26/1862, and home in December 1862 saying he was "completely broken down"; it may have been on one of these occasions that the shackles were intended to be used.